MI5: Inter-war period

 In 1921, Sir Warren Fisher, the government inspector-general for civil-service affairs, conducted a thorough review of the operations and expenditures of Basil Thomson's Home Intelligence Directorate.
 He issued a scathing report, accusing Thomson of wasting both money and resources, and conducting redundant as well as ineffectual operations.
 Shortly thereafter, in a private meeting with Prime Minister David Lloyd George, Sir Basil Thomson was sacked, and the Home Intelligence Directorate was formally abolished.
 With Thomson out of the way, Special Branch was returned to the command of the Commissioner of The Criminal Investigation Division at Scotland Yard.
-Only then was Vernon Kell able once again to rebuild MI5 and re-establish it in its former place as Britain's chief domestic spy agency.
+Only then was Vernon Kell able once again to rebuild MI5 and restore it to its former place as Britain's chief domestic intelligence agency.

-MI5 operated in Italy during inter-war period, and helped Benito Mussolini get his start in politics with a £100 weekly wage.
-MI5's efficiency in counter-espionage declined from the 1930s.
-It was to some extent a victim of its own success as it was unable to break the ways of thinking it had evolved in the 1910s and 1920s.
-In particular, it was unable to adjust to the new methods of the Soviet intelligence services, the People's Commissariat for Internal Affairs (NKVD) and Main Intelligence Directorate (GRU).
-It continued to think in terms of agents who would attempt to gather information simply through observation or bribery, or to agitate within labour organisations and the armed services, while posing as ordinary citizens.
-The NKVD, meanwhile, had evolved more sophisticated methods; it began to recruit agents from within the upper classes (most notably from Cambridge University), whom it regarded as a long-term investment.
-Such NKVD agents succeeded in gaining positions within the government, and, in Kim Philby's case, within British intelligence itself, from where they were able to provide the NKVD with sensitive information.
-The most successful of these agents; Harold 'Kim' Philby, Donald Maclean, Guy Burgess, Anthony Blunt, and John Cairncross; went undetected until after the Second World War, and became known as the Cambridge Five.
+MI5 operated in Italy during the inter-war period, and helped Benito Mussolini get his start in politics with a £100 weekly wage.

+The NKVD, meanwhile, had evolved more sophisticated methods; it began to recruit agents from within the elite universities (most notably from Cambridge University) which traditionally formed the recruitment pool for the Civil Service.
+Many of these recruits succeeded in gaining positions within the government, and even within the intelligence services themselves.
+The most famous of these spies were Kim Philby, Donald Maclean, Guy Burgess, Anthony Blunt, and John Cairncross.
+Undetected until after the Second World War, they became known as the Cambridge Five.
+All save Maclean served with MI5 or MI6 during the war, and the spy ring would pass more than 16,000 documents to the Soviets.